 Today’s students are members of the world’s first truly digital generation.
 The oldest (those born between the mid 1990s and 2010) are called Generation Z (or “Gen Z”; “post-millennials”; “screeners”; or the “i-Generation").
 Those born between 2010 and 2025 are known as Generation Alpha (Gen Alpha).
 From the earliest ages, Gen Z and Gen Alpha live media-saturated lives, constantly receiving images and information from televisions, computers, websites, video games, social media sites, apps, streaming services, and smartphones.

 Social media has become a fundamental part of U.S. politics.
 Politicians, political parties, politically-minded organizations, and interested individuals all use Facebook, YouTube, Twitter, and other social communication and networking technologies to convey messages and viewpoints to the public.
-As President, Donald Trump maintains a personal and an official Twitter account—he sent 2,843 tweets to 56.6 million followers in 2018 (Trump’s Twitter Year of Outrage and Braggadocio,” Politico, December 31, 2018).
+As President, Donald Trump maintained a personal and an official Twitter account—he sent 2,843 tweets to 56.6 million followers in 2018 (Trump’s Twitter Year of Outrage and Braggadocio,” Politico, December 31, 2018).
 Members of Congress, on average, have six different social media platforms to communicate with the public (Social Media Adoption by Members of Congress: Trends and Considerations, Congressional Research Service, October 9, 2018).

 Where people go to get the news is changing rapidly in today's digital age.
 Print newspaper readership is declining rapidly, being replaced by online digital news sources accessed through websites, apps, and social media.
 Even television viewing is being impacted; by 2019, nearly as many Americans got their local news from online sources as from TV channels (Key Findings about the Online News Landscape in America, Pew Research Center, September 11, 2019).